Röki

 Röki is an adventure video game developed by British studio Polygon Treehouse and published by United Label Games.
-It follows Tove, a young girl, traveling into the ancient wilderness to rescue your younger brother Lars from Röki, a pitch-black monster from the pages of a fairy tale.
+It follows Tove, a young girl, traveling into the ancient wilderness to rescue her younger brother Lars from Röki, a pitch-black monster from the pages of a fairy tale.

 Gameplay

 In Röki, the player takes the role of Tove, a young girl journeying into the wilderness to find her brother Lars.
-The game follows the course of her adventure as she encounters folklore creatures and solves puzzles to unlock paths deeper into the forest.
+Designed to be "a game of brains not brawn", it follows the course of her adventure as she encounters folklore creatures and solves puzzles to unlock paths deeper into the forest.

 The gameplay is a modern take on the point and click genre, with players collecting items in a backpack to then be used in the game world to solve puzzles.
 Players can also collect items in a sort of catalogue, which are scattered about the game's setting and can be viewed in Tove's Journal.
 The Journal also includes a map of each visit-able location and information about it and the characters found within, based on Tove's perspective.
+The game features accessible controls, like a toggle that highlights all interactive items and characters in one area.
 There are also mechanics introduced near the end of the game, including switching between an invisibility mask and a revealing mask to free the Stag, and the ability to switch between Tove and her father, Henrik, to solve the last of the game's puzzles.
 For the latter mechanic, any item collected by either character can then be used by the other as well as the character who collected it.